MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab12_FHIR service consent capabilities.md

 ## Overview

-In this challenge, you will use [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) (OSS) to block access to data stored in the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).
+In this lab, you will use [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) (OSS) to block access to data stored in the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).

 The wide adoption of [FHIR R4](https://hl7.org/FHIR/) has given patients a new measure of control over their health data.
 With a patient's data stored in FHIR, mechanisms are available to block certain providers and/or organizations from accessing the data if the patient elects to withhold records.
 One way these data restrictions are managed in FHIR is through the [Consent Resource](https://build.fhir.org/consent.html).
-In this challenge, we will be exploring capabilities in the Azure health data platform that make it possible for patients to opt out of sharing their FHIR records with certain parties.
+In this lab, we will be exploring capabilities in the Azure health data platform that make it possible for patients to opt out of sharing their FHIR records with certain parties.

-In this challenge, you will be activating the [Consent Opt-Out filter](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) in [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) (OSS).
+In this lab, you will be activating the [Consent Opt-Out filter](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) in [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) (OSS).
 You will be modifying authorization settings to block a specific practitioner from accessing a patient's FHIR records in the FHIR service.
 For configuring and testing the Consent Opt-Out filter, you will be setting up Postman to call the FHIR-Proxy endpoint.

 **HIR-Proxy and FHIR service overview**